City-of-Bloomington/example-playbooks/README.md

     pip install ansible

-### Configure Client Machines
+### Configure Host Machines

-#### Base OS installation on clients
+#### Base OS installation on hosts

-Ansible assumes you have already set up the new client/destination machine with a base OS installation.
+Ansible assumes you have already set up the new host/destination machine with a base OS installation.
 There are many options for getting that configured:

   - Install a base OS on an actual hardware instance of a machine.
   - Install a base OS on a virtual machine.
 VirtualBox or VMWare are common options.